Paragon China (Ltd)

 • Royal Doulton continued the use of the Paragon name, but by 1989 the name and patterns had generally been absorbed into Doulton's Royal Albert brand.

-• Doulton discontinued use of the paragon name from c.1991.
+• Doulton discontinued use of the Paragon name from c.1991.
 Some Paragon patterns continued in production under Royal Albert until the Royal Albert name was discontinued by Doulton.

 Previously: The Star China Co.